 Bitcoin transactions work via smart contract, meaning that both parties have to "sign off", or agree, before the transaction can be completed.
 Bitcoin is very similar to cash in this way.
-Cash transactions can only occur if you physically place cash into someone else's hands, whereas bitcoin transactions can only occur if you send the Bitcoin to complete an invoice.
+Cash transactions can only occur if you physically place cash into someone else's hands, whereas bitcoin transactions can only occur if you send the Bitcoin to complete a checkout.
 Therefore, it is impossible to claim a fraudulent bitcoin payment for the same reason you can't claim a fraudulent cash payment: you have to actively complete the transaction for it to be valid.

-- Setting up a strong password with a password generator.
+Setting up a strong password with a password generator.

-- Never let anyone know your private keys, under any circumstance.
+Never let anyone know your private keys, under any circumstance.